Otus-DevOps-2021-05/vshender_infra/README.md

 - A service account in Yandex Cloud was created and configured.
 - A packer template for testapp base image is added.
+- The packer template for testapp base image is parameterized.

 Create a Yandex Cloud service account, grant it access to the folder, and generate an IAM key:
 ```